Adam Levine and Behati Prinsloo Welcome Baby No. 2

 Adam Levine and Behati Prinsloo are officially parents of two!

 The Victoria's Secret model gave birth to her second child—another baby girl!—with the Maroon 5 frontman.
-They've decided on yet another adorably unique moniker for baby No. 2, naming the bouncing bundle of joy Geo Grace Levine.
+They've decided on yet another adorably unique moniker for baby No. 2, naming the bouncing bundle of joy Gio Grace Levine.
+Levine's rep confirmed the news Friday afternoon.

 Meanwhile, the famous couple first announced they were expecting their second child in September.
 At the time, Prinsloo took to Instagram to share a pic of her growing baby bump, writing, "ROUND 2."